Timothy Earl Flannery

 - Born September 29, 1957 in Tulsa, OK USA

-Before being drafted in the 6th round of the 1978 amateur draft by the Padres, Flannery attended Chapman University.
+Before being drafted in the 6th round of the 1978 amateur draft by the Padres, Flannery attended Chapman College.
 Standing at 5'11" tall and weighing 175 pounds, Flannery batted left handed but threw right handed.

 He spent less than two seasons in the minors before making his big league debut.
 During his time in the minors, he hit .350 in 84 games in 1978 and .345 in 125 games in 1979.
 He made his big league debut on September 3, 1979 at the age of 21, but his minor league success did not carry over to the Majors.
 He hit .154 in 65 big league at-bats, with his only extra base hit of the season being a triple.
 He was the eighth youngest player in the Majors in 1979.

 He spent 46 games in the minors in 1980, hitting .346.
 He hit only .240 in the Majors that year, though.
 By 1981, he was turning into a Major League bust.
 He only appeared in 37 games that year, and he batted .254.

 Not a power hitter, Flannery was in his fifth Major League season when he hit his first Major League home run.
 It was a solo home run off of Chuck Rainey.
 He was used as a bench player for the majority of his career.
 Overall, he appeared in 972 games in his career, and batted .255 (631 for 2473).
 He hit only nine home runs, stole 22 bases and drove in 209 runs.
 He did have a good eye at the plate, walking 277 times and striking out 293.
 In the field, he had a .977 fielding percentage.
 He appeared in four postseason games in his career, all in 1984, collecting two hits in three at-bats.
 He played his final big league game on his birthday - September 29, 1989.